-Whale sharks – About 12 years ago I was lucky enough to snorkel with a monster of a whale shark in the wild.
+Whale sharks Philippines – About 12 years ago I was lucky enough to snorkel with a monster of a whale shark in the wild.
 It was on a spearfishing trip in Mozambique and this enormous fish showed up from nowhere, no other tourists, no other boats and this gentle giant allowed me to hang around and admire it for a while.
 While traveling in South East Asia I heard stories about people snorkeling and being surrounded by up to twenty of these gentle giants at a time!
+Swimming with whale sharks in the Philippines sounded amazing!

 Alya and I met surfing at Luzon island and we thought seeing a couple of these amazing creatures in the wild would be an unreal experience.